 Europcar Sligo is found on the Henderson Motorpark, Old Bundoran Road, on the north edge of town just off the N15.
 Hiring a car from here not only allows the freedom to explore the amazing countryside but access to all the facilities and adventures, including world-class surfing off the Sligo coast, the region has to offer.
-Our location can cater to leisure customers and business customers, availing of the flexible short, medium and long-term business fleet management service offered by Europcar and customers renting a van.
+Our location can cater to leisure customers and business customers with a van rental option also, availing of the flexible short, medium and long-term offered by Europcar.

 A few kilometres further west, if you can handle the 45-minute trek up to the summit of Knocknarea hill, you’ll find the massive cairn said to be the burial site of the legendary Queen Maeve – or Mab, in English.
 These 40,000 tons of stone are said to conceal a tomb of about the same size as Newgrange in Co.
 Meath, yet they have never been explored.
 Aside from this impressive structure, the location affords some impressive views of Benbulben, Rosses Point, and the Atlantic Ocean.